plp13/qman/README.md

 Note that Qman is a front-end to GNU `man`, and therefore requires `man` and `groff` to be installed.
 In order for it to make sense, a Unix manual pages database must also be present.

-Prospective packagers should take a look at [DEPENDENCIES.md](DEPENDENCIES.md), which provides help on installing the dependencies necessary for building the program.

 ## Building and installing
 Make sure all of the above dependencies are installed, and do the following: